Alluxio/alluxio/docs/en/Running-Tachyon-on-EC2.md

     Spot_Price: “X.XX”

 For AWS EC2, the default underfs is S3.
-For other providers, it is hadoop2.
-You can config the ufs type in `deploy/vagrant/conf/ufs.yml`.
-The following example uses hadoop2 as under filesystem.
+You need to sign into your [Amazon S3 console](http://aws.amazon.com/s3/), create a S3 bucket and write the bucket's name to the field `S3:Bucket` in `conf/ufs.yml`.
+To use other under storage systems, configure the field `Type` and the corresponding configurations in `conf/ufs.yml`.

-Now you can launch the Tachyon cluster with Hadoop2.4.1 as under filesystem in us-east-1a by running the script under `deploy/vagrant`:
+Now you can launch the Tachyon cluster with your chosen under filesystem in your chosen availability zone by running the script under `deploy/vagrant`:

 {% include Running-Tachyon-on-EC2/launch-cluster.md %}